 Draft Policy on Assistance Animals in Council Places

-The Draft Policy on Assistance Animal in Council Places sets out clear and fair rules that support people who use assistance animals in Council places.
-It also makes sure these places stay safe, clean and welcoming for everyone.
+The Draft Policy on Assistance Animals in Council Places sets out clear and fair rules to support people who use assistance animals in Council places.
+It also aims to keep these places safe, clean and welcoming for everyone.

-The draft policy was developed in collaboration with Australian Disability Network, peak disability organisations and community members with lived experience.
+The draft policy was developed with input from the Australian Disability Network, peak disability organisations and community members with lived experience.

 This draft policy explains: